ericandrewlewis/bitmap-js/readme.md

 # Bitmap.js

-A Node.js implementation of the bitmap filetype.
+Read and create bitmaps in Node.js

 ## Read a bitmap file